Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

 Error handling using try, catch eg: while saviing data or sending response back

 ## ~~~~~ S02E08 Practice data sanitization & data validation 24feb2025 ~~~~~
-- explore schema typee options from the mongoose documention
+- explore schema type options from the mongoose documention
 - Add required, unique, lowercase, min, minLength, trim
 - Add default
 - create a custom validation function for gender
 - improve the db schema - put appropriate validations on each field in schema
 - Add time stamps to user schema
-- what to do if I dont want the user to change the emailId once created -install and explore validator
+- what to do if I dont want the user to change the emailId once created
+- install and explore validator
 - validation for password, email
-- Never trust req.body
+- .......Never trust req.body.......

 ## ~~~~~~~~~~~~~~~~~~ Practice ~~~~~~~~~~~~~~~~~~
 // app.use('/admin', adminAuth);